Want to learn what NServiceBus is all about? You're in the right place.

 As shown in the diagram below, the ClientUI endpoint sends a PlaceOrder command to the Sales endpoint.
 As a result, the Sales endpoint will publish an OrderPlaced event using the publish/subscribe pattern, which will be received by the Billing endpoint.

 The solution mimics a real-life retail system where the command to place an order is sent as a result of customer interaction, and the processing occurs in the background.
-Publishing an event allows us to isolate the code to bill the credit card from the code to place the order, reducing coupling and making the system easier to maintain over the long term.
-Later in this tutorial, we'll see how to add a second subscriber in a new Shipping endpoint which will begin the process of shipping the order.
+Publishing an event allows us to further isolate the code to bill the credit card from the code to place the order, reducing coupling and making the system easier to maintain over the long term.
+Later in this tutorial, we'll see how to add a second subscriber to that event in a new Shipping endpoint which will begin the process of shipping the order.

 The solution is configured to have multiple startup projects, so when we run the solution (Debug > Start Debugging or press F5) it should open three console applications, one for each messaging endpoint.
 One of these will open the web application in your browser.
 (The Particular Service Platform Launcher console app will also open but not do anything.
 Depending on your version of Visual Studio, it may persist or immediately close.)

 - For Visual Studio Code users, ensure the Debug All launch configuration is selected from the dropdown list under the Run and Debug tab.